sakibesrat71/TestServer/README.md

 ## API Features

 - Authentication using JWT token
-- Posting a blog
+- Posting a post
-- CRUD operation of blog
+- CRUD operation of post
-- Reviewing a blog
+- Reviewing a post
-- Reacting on a blog
+- Reacting on a post
 - Reporting a Reviewing
 - Reacting on a review
-- Searching blog by title
+- Searching post by title
 - Getting specific set of blog by various parameters like, getting the blog of a particualr author
-- Retrieving Blog comments
+- Retrieving post comments
 - Deleting a review
 - Rating a user and a convinent rating method.
 - Moderator user role.
 Moderator can edit content of blogs